get-convex/workpool/src/component/cursor-strategy.md

 reads it once to verify it committed in order, and it's untouched until due.

-**Small action retry backoff.** Retries are written from the loop's own transaction, raised to the cursor floor, so even a zero-millisecond backoff lands readable and starts on the next iteration.
+**Small action retry backoff.** Retries are written from the loop's own transaction, keyed at least one millisecond in the future, so even a zero-millisecond backoff lands ahead of the cursor and starts as soon as its millisecond arrives.

 **An enqueue loses the race.** `runAfter(1000)` on an enqueue that takes 1.5s to commit lands its entry behind the cursor.
 The sweep finds it by its commit stamp, sees its `segment` below the cursor, and starts it directly — no rewrite, at most one sweep-batch behind.

+## Future ideas

+- Clamp near-future starts (e.g. within ~100–250ms) to "now": they'd be commit-keyed with no `scheduledAt` to sweep, at the cost of starting up to that much early (or paired with an execution-side delay to keep exact start times).
+- Pack many pending starts sharing a commit stamp into one document (each worker patches itself out on start, found via `pendingStartId`), cutting write/delete churn and document counts for large batch enqueues.

 ## Upgrading